Banks of the Philippines

 The Banks of the Philippines method uses the standard format for callbacks to deliver purchase results.
 For more information, see Callbacks.

-The following is the example of a callback with an information about successful 10.00 PHP purchase in the 239 project.
+The following is the example of a callback with information about a 10.00 PHP purchase made in the 239 project.

 {